 This is what I call the “opportunist cat” behavior.
 Once he finds a meow will bring a treat, he learns quickly, and meows even more in the hopes of more treats.

 We need to stop feeding treats to that overweight cat.
-If you feel he really needs a treat, cut up some chicken or fish and feed him a natural protein treat, instead of one made from flour and sugar.
+If you feel he really needs a treat, cut up some chicken or fish and feed him a natural protein treat, instead of one made from non-nutrients.
 Never feed as a way to stop meowing, because it will have just the opposite effect.

 What Does The Label Say?